 Which door was your favorite?

-Stay tuned for a future installment of Doors of Paris.
+Stay tuned for a future installment of Doors of Paris (which can now be found here.)
 If you need an immediate door fix, head over to the Norm’s blog, the host of Thursday Doors, where you’ll find many more by clicking the blue frog.

 If you’d like to see more from my time in Paris, be sure to check out this post and this post on the Palace of Versailles.
 I’ve also shared some Paris photos in this post, which makes me realize how little I’ve shared of my amazing time in Paris.